toxygen-project/toxygen/docs/plugin_api.md

 #Examples

-You can find example of a plugin in [official repo](https://github.com/ingvar1995/toxygen_plugins)
+You can find examples in [official repo](https://github.com/ingvar1995/toxygen_plugins)